PalamaraLab/HapNe/README.md

 ### General Questions
 1. **Can HapNe be used to analyze non-human data?**

 Our testing has been limited to human-like evolutionary models.
 HapNe may also work in non-human data, but we recommend using simulations to test the accuracy under other evolutionary settings.
 We are also updating the software to allow using non-human genome builds and welcome suggestions on how to facilitate these analyses.
+Currocam implemented a snakemake to run HapNe in non-human organisms.
+The code can be found here: https://github.com/currocam/hapne-snakemake

 2. **Can HapNe be used to infer population sizes beyond 100 generations ago?**